 On one side, or on one bum cheek, lay your ingredients – for example new potatoes, garlic cloves, fronds of rosemary, drizzle generously with oil and season.
 Fold over the other half of the paper and tightly twist and wrap the edges together like a pasty.
 This is then put in the oven on a baking tray.
 The steam will collect and keep your food moist and tender.

 Calum and I had seabass en papillote for dinner the other night.
 After a slight delay due to a surprise gutting and gill removal, I stuffed the fish with finely chopped ginger, chilli, lime zest and juice and a couple cloves of squashed garlic.
 They marinated merrily in the fridge, releasing the most mouth-watering smell whenever I opened the door for a snack or the milk.

 For the expense of no dishes to wash we decided to dirty a tray for the sweet potato chips.
+Therefore it became one of our one-pot meals.
 Absolutely no washing up seemed unnatural.

 Some of my favourite one-pot meals include chicken tray bake: crispy-skinned chicken legs stuffed in an oven dish with new potatoes, olives, garlic, lemon, basil and red pepper.
 All the ingredients become oozingly soft and drippy, the soft garlic cloves can be squeezed out of their papery skins creating a Spanish-style sauce for the golden chicken to be dipped.